 This transforms static designs into powerful applications with:

-UI Builder supports three typed variables:
+UI Builder supports four typed variables:

-tsx1interface Variable { 2 id: string; // Unique identifier 3 name: string; // Display name (becomes property name in generated code) 4 type: 'string' | 'number' | 'boolean'; 5 defaultValue: string | number | boolean; // Must match the type 6} 7 8// Examples: 9const stringVar: Variable = { 10 id: 'page-title', 11 name: 'pageTitle', 12 type: 'string', 13 defaultValue: 'Welcome to UI Builder' 14}; 15 16const numberVar: Variable = { 17 id: 'user-age', 18 name: 'userAge', 19 type: 'number', 20 defaultValue: 25 21}; 22 23const booleanVar: Variable = { 24 id: 'is-loading', 25 name: 'isLoading', 26 type: 'boolean', 27 defaultValue: false 28};
+tsx1interface Variable { 2 id: string; // Unique identifier 3 name: string; // Display name (becomes property name in generated code) 4 type: 'string' | 'number' | 'boolean' | 'function'; 5 defaultValue: string | number | boolean; // Must match the type 6} 7 8// Examples: 9const stringVar: Variable = { 10 id: 'page-title', 11 name: 'pageTitle', 12 type: 'string', 13 defaultValue: 'Welcome to UI Builder' 14}; 15 16const numberVar: Variable = { 17 id: 'user-age', 18 name: 'userAge', 19 type: 'number', 20 defaultValue: 25 21}; 22 23const booleanVar: Variable = { 24 id: 'is-loading', 25 name: 'isLoading', 26 type: 'boolean', 27 defaultValue: false 28}; 29 30// Function variables reference a key in your FunctionRegistry 31const functionVar: Variable = { 32 id: 'submit-handler', 33 name: 'handleSubmit', 34 type: 'function', 35 defaultValue: 'handleFormSubmit' // Key in functionRegistry 36};

 Set up variables when initializing the UIBuilder: